iredmail/docs/en_US/faq/0-iredadmin-pro.restful.api.python.md

       [iRedAdmin-Pro: RESTful API](./iredadmin-pro.restful.api.html).
     * If you need an API which has not yet been implemented, don't hesitate to [contact us](../contact.html).
-    * Our sample code below requires thiard-party Python module `requests`.
+    * Our sample code below requires third-party Python module `requests`.
 For more details, please read its official documentation:
       [Requests: HTTP for Humans](http://docs.python-requests.org/en/master/)